Aadit01/rescue_Android-/README.md

 3)All the main activity has there own personal page
 4) We are currently looking into google map API integration.
 5)Working with user login page.

+To run the application open firebase login folder the open the main activity
+1) It will ask for the login first.
+Login through fire base is compulsory.
+2) As soon as you get in you are taken to the seconday settings page then you can navigate to main page then you can y=use all teh navigation from there.
+3) Currently we have connected the login with firebase auth.
+4) For the devices we are currently running our project in Nexux 6p API 28

 Layouts and their Description: